bioe007/synopsys/README.md

 favoring something that's easy to build/store/distribute as a single binary so even if it's not resident on a struggling system a simple the tool is only a simple `scp synopsys` away

+## Critical Parts
+These are the parameters I'd like to show

+- Uptime
+- CPU: cores, overall % useage, then % sys, usr, guest, ...
+-  _wonders_ any way to make mpstat type of info here?
+- Number of processes: run|able, sleep, unint sleep, zombies
+- 'Errors' from dmesg and ~ dmesg | tail (or journalctl -b | tail)
+- Memory: free/used
+- Swap: free/used
+- Disk activity: rw/wr in MBs and queue size
+- Network In/Out (per device?)
+- connections - active, passive, trans/retrans stats
+- top 'few' processes consuming CPU | memory

+## Display

+initially this will just output some rolling format. will have to think about something like a tui to properly place things for readability though